13 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 9. Get a $100 Amazon Gift Card After Rewards Card Approval

 If you’re invited to the Amazon Shopper Panel, you can earn rewards each month on the purchases you make through the website.
 Amazon Panel is an opt-in, invitation-only program — shoppers upload receipts using the Amazon Shopper Panel app, complete surveys and enable ad verification in order to earn $10 towards an Amazon Balance or charitable organization.
 You can check your eligibility by tapping the Receipts, Surveys and Ads tab in the app.

 Use your old electronics to get credit?
 As good as gold.

 Like everyone, you probably have a ton of old electronics laying around the house.
 Instead of sending them off to the e-waste collection, why not turn obsolete devices into Amazon credit?
-Amazon Trade-In is a program that gives customers the chance to exchange their unused electronics into gift cards.
-Thousands of items are eligible for the program and don’t necessarily need to be Amazon Devices.
+Amazon Trade-In is a program that gives customers the chance to trade in their unused electronics for Amazon devices, cell phones, video games and more.
+Thousands of items are eligible for the program.